xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

 You can use the Create all possible variants (N) link at any time to generate the missing product variants.
 Don't worry, this will not ruin the variants you have already configured.
 {% endnote %}

-## Wholesale prices for product variants
+## Wholesale Prices for Product Variants

 There are 2 ways to configure wholesale prices for product variants: